itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/04_Integrate_JMeter/index.md

 <img src="../../assets/images/lab_4_event_tag.png" width="500"/>

+Further good news, these events are pushed via the keptn bridge.

 ### Dynatrace Backend listener plugin for JMeter
 This library implements a JMeter Backend listener and sends the recorded loadtest metrics via the Dynatrace MINT metric ingest to the configured Dynatrace monitoring environment.